 - Pay close attention to the tax consequences of dividend investing.
 If you’re using a taxable account, you’ll pay taxes on the income in April.

-I hope this article helps you understand how to invest in dividend stocks in 2021, and get started if you’re a novice and the strategy is right for you.
+I hope this article helps you understand how to invest in dividend stocks this year, and get started if you’re a novice and the strategy is right for you.
 If there is anything I missed, please feel free to leave a comment below, and I’ll update the post to answer your question (if I can).

 Disclosure: Long CVX, DOV, T, V